scorpiodiagrams/scorpio_docs/wiki/sidebar.md

 ### Documents
 #Jump( scorpio_md_overview \Diamond Markdown Overview
 # \Diamond Markdown Overview
-The markdown used with Scorpio Diagrams)
+Scorpio Diagrams can be used 'as snippets' that just have the diagram, but usually the diagrams are in a larger document.
+These documents are made with Scorpio's flavour of markdown.

+This chapter is mostly about the extensions relative to standard markdown.)
 #Jump( scorpio_md_table \Diamond Markdown Reference
 # \Diamond Markdown Reference
-Reference of the markdown)
+Reference of the markdown.
+A tabular listing of the different kinds of items.)
 #Jump( gitwrapping \Diamond GitWrapped Docs
 # \Diamond GitWrapped Docs
 Host your documents with interactive diagrams at GitHub.
+Then view them through a website that decorates them.
 The web pages and interactions are created dynamically when you view them, based on the spec held at GitHub.

-When you push to GitHub, you update your site.)
+Also, when you push to GitHub, you update your site immediately.)
 ----
 ### Future Plans
 #Jump( dev_for_wikipedia \UFO Wikipedia